Annamalai University

-Established in 1929, it is one of the oldest and among the most prestigious universities in India.
-The university was also ranked as 18th most influential institution in India and, It is also among the topmost google searched universities in India as well as in the World.

 Annamalai University is a member of the Association of Indian Universities (AIU) and The Association of Commonwealth Universities (ACU).
 All the degrees awarded by Annamalai University senate are mutually recognized by all Indian Universities and Foreign Universities under the commonwealth fold.
 The Division of Continuing Education or Directorate of Distance Education of the university is also a permanent member of AMDISA (Association of Management Development Institutions in South Asia) that provides the SAQS Accreditation (South Asian Quality System) to the Institutions.